Team612/CodeConventions/C_LANGUAGE_CONVENTIONS.md

     i = 0;

-If variables are used only once, for readability, make them `const` and keep them directly above the line that they are used in.
+If variables are used only once, for readability, make them `const` and keep them directly above the line that they are used in, at the beginning of the function they are used in, or as a private `const` member of the enclosing class.

 ## Classes